number571/number571/README.md

 * In my free time I study cryptography, computer science and philosophy;<br/>
 * I'm currently developing anonymous networks, blockchain systems and cryptographic applications;<br/>
-* I work as an information systems developer and a teacher of the subject "Cryptographic means of information protection";<br/>
+* I work as an information systems developer in a Go language;<br/>
+* Previously, I worked as a teacher of the subject "Cryptographic means of information protection";<br/>

 <table>
 <tr>